Stephanie M. Wytovich

 Stephanie M. Wytovich (/waɪˈtoʊvɪtʃ/ wye-TOH-vitch; born c.
 1989) is an American editor, novelist and poet working in the horror genre.

+Life and career

 Stephanie M. Wytovich is from Pittsburgh, Pennsylvania.
 She graduated from Seton Hill University initially with her BA in English literature and art history before also completing an MFA in writing popular fiction.
 Wytovich works at Western Connecticut State University, Point Park University and Southern New Hampshire University.
 Wytovich also works as a book reviewer for Nameless Magazine and as poetry editor for Raw Dog Screaming Press.
 She writes horror novels and poetry and has been published in a number of magazines including Pedestal magazine and The Horror Zine.
 Her work has been collected in a number of books.
 She is a member of the Science Fiction Poetry Association and the Horror Writers Association.

 Wytovich won the 2017 Bram Stoker Award for her collection Brothel.
 Her work has been nominated almost every year since 2014.
 In 2017 Wytovich won the Rocky Wood Memorial Scholarship for Non-Fiction.